 Germinating Marijuana Seeds (or Getting Clones) Too Early

-Many marijuana growers germinate their seeds or buy clones before their grow room is ready for plants.
+Many marijuana growers germinate cannabis seeds or buy clones before their grow room is ready for plants.

 The plants want good light, water, and conditions, but the marijuana grow room is only half-built, and lacks equipment and function.

-It’s best to wait until you’ve created a fully-functioning marijuana grow room before you germinate seeds or procure clones.
+“Wait until you’ve created and tested a fully-functioning marijuana grow room before you germinate seeds or procure clones,” Straumietis says.

-Only reverse osmosis water can give you absolutely pure zero parts per million water that works best for administering hydroponics nutrients.
+Only reverse osmosis (RO) gives your plants absolutely pure zero parts per million water that works best for administering hydroponics nutrients.